-DRAWING CODES EXHIBITION OPENS IN LOS ANGELES ON JULY 8, 2017 -- SEE THIS LINK FOR MORE INFO!
+DRAWING CODES EXHIBITION ON VIEW IN LOS ANGELES THROUGH AUGUST 20, 2017 -- SEE THIS LINK FOR MORE INFO!

 Each drawing engages with at least one of the below prompts that begin to expand the notion of code as it relates to architectural design and representation: